2025ac05196-art/ML-Assignment-2/README.md

 The objective of this project is to build an interactive machine learning web application that compares multiple classification algorithms on the same dataset.
 The application allows users to evaluate pre-trained classification models, select the target column, and view comprehensive evaluation metrics including accuracy, precision, recall, F1 score, AUC score, and Matthews Correlation Coefficient.
 This demonstrates the complete end-to-end ML deployment workflow: modeling, evaluation, UI design, and deployment on Streamlit Community Cloud.

-This project is prepared for Machine Learning Assignment 2 as part of the M.Tech AIML/DSE Work Integrated Learning Programme.

 ## 2. Dataset Description

 This project uses the NPHA (National Public Health Association) Doctor Visits classification dataset.